 Over the years, HOC has become more reliant on computers and technology to improve services to our Customers.
 One measurement of this use is reflected in the number of Help Desk Tickets issued during a given year.
-The chart below reflects changes in equipment, service, and staffing made throughout 2022.
-Software changes and supply shortages will increase the ticket count while adjusting to new work flows; but it should be at a lower rate than FY 2020.
+The chart below has been adjusted to reflect additional services and tools that have resulted in more Tickets to help track HOC resources effectively.
+While technology has improved, along with change comes "How Do I' questions and needs.
+Software changes and increased demand on Business Information ("BI") will increase the ticket count while adjusting to new work flows.
+Over time, as Staff become more acclimated, the numbers should level-off

-Information Technologies Measurement FY 2020 FY 2021 FY 2022 FY 2023 Estimate FY 2024 Projection Number of Closed Help Desk Tickets 6,117 5,278 9,100 7,470 6,595
+Information Technologies Measurement FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Projection Number of Closed Help Desk Tickets 6,117 5,278 9,100 11,620 12,000

-The newly bifurcated LPA division will be working in FY 2023 to begin developing goals, objectives and key performance indicators that measure its work.
+The newly bifurcated LPA division began working in FY 2023 to develop goals, objectives and key performance indicators that measure its work.
 At a high level, the division will focus on the following key activities by function: